SanthoshReddy352/Event-Platform/DEPLOYMENT_CHECKLIST.md

 ### 1. Database Migration (CRITICAL) ⚠️

-Run in Supabase SQL Editor:
+Run in Supabase SQL Editor (Note: These are already included in `SUPABASE_SETUP.sql`, but verify they exist):

 \`\`\`sql
 CREATE INDEX IF NOT EXISTS idx_participants_event_user ON participants(event_id, user_id);